grame-cncm/guidolib/doc/html/api/source/overview.rst

 .. image:: abcd.png

+Note that this command (given via curl in the present example) is a POST command.
+The GUIDO server being a RESTful server, all alterations of the server's state must pass through post.
+All inquiries into the server's state must pass through GET.
+In the present GUIDOEngine Web API, all POST calls are given as curl commands whereas all GET calls are given as clickable hyperlinks.
+Users should be able to run them verbatim and get the result shown on the website.

 It is sometimes the case that a call to the Guido Web Server needs additional arguments.
 For example, to get a :ref:`page map <page-map>`, the page in question must be specified.
 This is done by appending those arguments to the URL.